P.S. 7 Samuel Stern

 Located at 120th Street and Lexington Avenue in East Harlem – a neighborhood with some of NYC’s highest levels of poverty and obesity and with limited access to fresh produce, P.S.
 7 is a Title 1 funded school with close to 400 pre-K through 8th-grade students.
 The student body represents the diverse community of East Harlem — 66 percent of the students come from a Latino or Hispanic background and 33 percent of the students are black or African American.
 Almost 50 percent of the neighborhood population receives income support, and three-quarters of P.S.
 7’s students are eligible for free lunch.

 Edible Schoolyard NYC at P.S.
 7

 Thanks to the support of City Council Speaker Christine Quinn, Councilwoman Melissa Mark-Viverito, and Manhattan Borough President Scott Stringer, the Edible Schoolyard at P.S.
-7 will consist of:
+7 will consists of:

 - Our signature planters and toolshed over approximately 2,000 square feet of the school’s courtyard.